-As a tech business, building diverse and inclusive teams is a competitive advantage and it’s certainly not lost on MYOB, who recognise that women make up less than a third of university graduates in STEM and are doing something about it.
+As a tech business, building diverse and inclusive teams is a competitive advantage and it’s certainly not lost on MYOB, who recognise that women make up around a third of university graduates in STEM and are doing something about it.

 MYOB has committed to recruiting more women in technical roles, aiming to have at least 40% of graduate level roles in the engineering team to be filled by women each year.

 MYOB is focusing on inherent challenges in education, training and organisational structures which limit opportunities for women and hold them back from achieving their full potential.
 In part, they have sought to address this by finding alternate methods for recruitment within the business, creating the DevelopHER initiative, a 360-hour paid internship program designed to re-skill women who are seeking to re-enter the workforce as software developers.

 MYOB believes that the wide array of perspectives that result from diversity promotes innovation and business success, and as such they recognise the need to ensure there is good female representation in technology jobs of the future.